Cadienvan/Cadienvan.github.io/src/pages/blog/en/just-dont-be-an-asshole.md

 The problem isn't knowledge.
 It's interest.
 It's empathy.
+It's habit to dismantle.
-It's the willingness to see the human being behind the ticket, the PR, the meeting request.
+It's the willingness to see the human being, both on the other side of the desk and especially behind your own.

 And I'm not innocent either.
 I'm writing this while replaying a highlight reel of all the times I failed people - the times I interrupted, dismissed, rushed to solutions, hid behind architecture, or simply didn't listen.
 I still regret some of those moments.
 And I know the next mistake is just around the corner, waiting to teach me something else about myself.